 With searchable social learning video, every member of your team can quickly record and share ideas, demos, reviews, recaps, and more, right from their laptops, tablets or smartphones.
 Team members can take advantage of each other’s insider expertise, picking up valuable pointers and learning new tactics anytime, anywhere—even when separated by thousands of miles or well after your subject matter expert has moved on to a new role.

-Internal communication.
 Every year employees ask for more insight into the inner workings of their organizations.
 But email newsletters just aren’t getting the job done.
 According to Forrester Research, employees are 75 percent more likely to watch a video than to read documents, emails or web articles.

-Ask your executives and communications teams to record video messages that the sales team can view on demand, or webcast live.
+Ask your executives and internal communications teams to record video messages that the sales team can view on demand, or webcast live.
 Video can help make these news announcements more engaging and shareable — and much easier for your busy sales team to take in.

 Modern video platforms can help you record multiple video streams to capture more than one presenter, as well as presentation slides, whiteboard notes, computer screens, and almost anything else — so your team is always in the loop.
 Video presentations that show multiple media streams make it much easier for workers to learn compared to PowerPoint slides with a voiceover.

-Replace email with short, personal videos.
 Too often businesses rely on email or instant messages to share detailed messages.
 Document reviews, status updates, meeting summaries—while easily shared in a three-minute video or face-to-face chat — often take forty-five minutes and six paragraphs to transfer to the written form.

 When distance or timing make remote communication preferable to face-to-face conversations, video provides a stand-in that’s often faster and more engaging, with dramatically reduced potential for misunderstanding due to missed nonverbal cues.